ShenCiao/brush-rendering-tutorial/README.md

 We would be grateful for creating issues or pull requests to fix typos, correct facto mistakes, and revise terrible terminology naming in this tutorial.

 ## Build and Develop
-Follow the guidance in [Docusaurus's documentation](https://docusaurus.io/docs/installation).
+The textual contents on the website are written in markdown, you can easily modify them without extra web development skills.

-The textual contents on the website are written in markdown, you can easily modify them without extra knowledge about web development.
+Follow the guidance in [Docusaurus's documentation](https://docusaurus.io/docs/installation) for further development.

 The project is built with javascript libraries include:
 - React
 - Threejs: WebGL wrapper
-- React-codemirror: Code editor
+- monaco-edtior/react: Code editor

 While creating this tutorial, shen has just started learning these JavaScript libraries.
 If you are familiar with these libraries and have some engineering suggestions, please raise them in the issue.